Doctor insights on:

 More bruising: IF you are anticoagulants you may have more bruising after a blood draw.
 It may take a bit longer for it to stop bleeding, a few more seconds.
 However that is basically it.
 There may not be any difference in your experience with phlebotomy. ...Read more

 Different mechanisms: Both Have different mechanism of action and indication for uses are different ...Read more

 Anticoagulants are any of a variety of drugs which decrease the body's ability to make or sustain blood clots.
 They fall, generally, into two categories.
 Drugs like Aspirin and clopidogrel (plavix) prevent platelets from forming the initial stages of a clot.
 Drugs like warfarin (coumadin) and dabigatran (pradaxa) block the later process ...Read more

-- What effects does l carnosine have in the human body?
+- How long does marijuana stay in the human body?

-- What effects does dancing have on the human body?
+- What effect does cellulitis have on your body?

 - What does it mean to have a low body temperature?

 - What effects on the body does removing the parathyroid have?